Bala-periannan/Pharmacovigilance-clinical-database/README.md

 Other important technologies may include database management systems (DBMS) such as MySQL, Oracle, and Microsoft SQL Server, which provide the underlying infrastructure for the database.

 # We value our contributors
 In the initial phase, our plan is to provide training to individuals who will be contributing to this project.
-As a token of appreciation, we have decided to allocate 12% of our profits to these valuable contributors.
+As a token of appreciation, we have decided to allocate some percentage from our profits to these valuable contributors for the first year of earnings.
 Our goal is to achieve this within a three-year timeframe.

+Stay tuned to update regarding the share.